High Performance Computing MSc, PgDip

 After completing the taught courses, students work on a three-month individual project leading to a dissertation.

-Industry-based dissertation projects
+Collaborative (including industry-based) dissertation projects

-An industry-based dissertation project can give you the opportunity to enhance your skills and employability by tackling a real-world project, gaining workplace experience, exploring potential career paths and building relationships with industrial partners.
+A collaborative dissertation project can give you the opportunity to enhance your skills and employability by tackling a real-world project, gaining workplace experience, exploring potential career paths and building relationships with industrial partners.

 Find out more about compulsory and optional courses

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

 Our graduates are employed across a range of commercial and academic areas, for example EPCC itself as well as sectors as diverse as software development, hardware manufacturers and distributors, finance, gaming, and HPC support.
 Others have gone on to PhD research in fields that use HPC technologies, including astrophysics, biology, chemistry, geosciences, informatics and materials science.

 These entry requirements are for the 2022/23 academic year and requirements for future academic years may differ.
 Entry requirements for the 2023/24 academic year will be published on 3 October 2022.